19 Types of Insects in New York

 by Judy Gallagher is licensed under CC BY 2.0

-Termites share similar ancestors with those of cockroaches and are part of the epifamily Termitoidae.
+Termites share ancestors similar to those of cockroaches and are part of the epifamily Termitoidae.

 There are over 3,000 species of termites, and they are among the types of insects in New York.
 Like ants and bees, they operate on a system of division of labor.

-In addition to sterile workers and troops, they also have fertile Kings and Queens.
-They eat cellulose as well as dead plant matter such as soil, wood, and animal feces.
+In addition to sterile workers and troops, they also had fertile kings and queens.
+They eat cellulose and dead plant matter such as soil, wood, and animal feces.

-Furthermore, They are primarily found in tropical and subtropical areas and help in the recycling of plant and wood materials.
+Furthermore, They are primarily found in tropical and subtropical areas and help recycle plant and wood materials.

 Termites are a major pest that can ruin home furnishings, books, and paperwork.